danielfrg/word2vec/README.md

 Python interface to Google word2vec.

-Training is done using the original C code plus some patches, the other funcionality is pure python + numpy.
+Training is done using the original C, other funcionality is pure python + numpy.

 ## Installation

 `pip install word2vec`

 I recommend the [Anaconda python distribution](http://continuum.io/downloads)

+**Note**: Only linux and OS X are supported.

 ### Development